nlkguy/bash-scripts/disable_laptop_keyboard/disable_laptop_keyboard.md

 # How to Disable Laptop Built-In Keyboard in Linux

-Often times laptop keyboards fails to register keypresses when they get old , or the behave weird and make random keystrokes while youre working in an important document.
-You can disable the built in keyboard in laptops and use an external keyboard temporarily or permenantly.
+Often times laptop keyboards fails to register keypresses when they get old , or the behave weird and make random keystrokes while youre working in an important document.You can disable the built in keyboard in laptops and use an external keyboard temporarily or permenantly.

 ###  Using Xinput
 ``xinput`` is a utility to configure and test input devices in Linux machines